vippsas/vipps-episerver/docs/configure.md

  - Polling is active for up to ten minutes
  - If a payment has a status that we can act upon polling stops.
  - Set polling interval by adding `Vipps:PollingInterval`  app setting in web config (in milliseconds).
 Default is 2000 ms.

-### Order validation

-No order validation is included in this package to protect from f.ex. cart tempering.
-It is **highly** recommended that you implement your own order validation.
-Override the `CreatePurchaseOrder` method in the `DefaultVippsOrderProcessor` class.

 ### Initialize polling
 ```